Financial Support For Food Businesses During COVID-19

 Eligibility For CJRS

 Both you as the employer and your employee will need to be eligible for furlough.
-The main requirements are that you have a PAYE payroll, be enrolled online on or before 19th March 2020 and that you have a UK bank account.
+The main requirements are that you have a PAYE payroll, be enrolled online on or before 23:59 on the 30th October 2020 and that you have a UK bank account.
 As with the coronavirus sick pay scheme, you can furlough staff on any kind of contract from full-time to agency or zero-hour contract.
 The only employees not eligible are those working on reduced hours or for reduced pay.

 Employees cannot claim for themselves, the business must do this for them and then pay.
 Both businesses and employees will need to provide key identifying details, such as name and taxpayer references, and full details of who has been furloughed and for how long must be kept for HMRC.

 The furlough scheme is open now for applications from businesses.
 Once HMRC has checked the claim is valid, the amount claimable should enter your business bank accounts within 6 working days.
-Employers will have until 31st July 2020 to claim for furlough up to 30th June.
+Employers had until 31st July 2020 to claim for furlough up to the 30th June.
+Details for the new furlough will be released soon.

 Deferral Of Tax Payments